dzintars/dzintars/content/posts/about.md

 That led me to bunch of supportive technologies.
 Build systems, collaboration, testing, automation, containers and everything in between.
 You might know how wild all this field is.
-But my lighthouse in all this journey was my personal goal to create my little own SaaS solution.
+But my lighthouse in all of this journey was my personal goal to create my little own SaaS solution.
 So...
 I just picked things which might help me to achieve my goals and discarded any noise.
-For example, **I discarded React** just because of my Facebook and my hate against it.
+For example, **I discarded React** just because of Facebook and my hate against it as a organization.
 I DON'T CARE how great it is.
 I DON'T CARE about any argument about it.
 It is just one of those tech which I will NEVER use.
 I think Angular and vanilla **Web Components** are FAR FAR more sustainable in a long term.

 ## Current state